guillaume-humbert/python3-sqlalchemy/doc/_sources/core/tutorial.txt

 various behaviors of expression language constructs.
-In the usual case, an :class:`~sqlalchemy.sql.expression.Insert` statement is usually compiled against the parameters sent to the ``execute()`` method on :class:`~sqlalchemy.engine.base.Connection`, so that there's no need to use the ``values`` keyword with :class:`~sqlalchemy.sql.expression.Insert`.
+In the usual case, an :class:`~sqlalchemy.sql.expression.Insert` statement is usually compiled against the parameters sent to the ``execute()`` method on :class:`~sqlalchemy.engine.Connection`, so that there's no need to use the ``values`` keyword with :class:`~sqlalchemy.sql.expression.Insert`.
 Lets create a generic :class:`~sqlalchemy.sql.expression.Insert` statement again and use it in the "normal" way: